Indigenous Community Mediation

 Indigenous communities may use mediation for a variety of community issues, including land use planning and project development.
 Mediators with specialized training in Indigenous Community Mediation have the knowledge and experience to mediate with cultural sensitivity and respect in assisting community members with productive discussion.

-Aboriginal communities for centuries have had, and to varying degrees in different Territories still preserve and apply, their own ancient and traditional methods of problem-solving.
-Aboriginal communities can inform others, but they, in turn, are informed by mediation developments elsewhere: we need to learn from each other as is so often the case in this field, which is always open to being shaped by cross-cultural influences.
-This awareness has inspired the formation of the FMC Aboriginal Community Mediation specialty.
+Indigenous communities for centuries have had, and to varying degrees in different Territories still preserve and apply, their own ancient and traditional methods of problem-solving.
+Indigenous communities can inform others, but they, in turn, are informed by mediation developments elsewhere: we need to learn from each other as is so often the case in this field, which is always open to being shaped by cross-cultural influences.
+This awareness has inspired the formation of the FMC Indigenous Community Mediation specialty.

 Mediation is, we believe, well-suited to addressing issues that can arise in First Nations family, social, cultural, and, more recently, human rights, contexts.
 In particular, the mediation process is highly adaptable to traditional customs.
 The process typically provides opportunities for building respect and enhancing relationships.